 All the words are linked, but you’ll certainly miss some of them if you just move from word to word at random.
 Tapping the small yellow triangle at the bottom of a page takes you to a contents page displaying all the words.

+There are three versions of the game: for the iPad, the iPhone and the Macintosh desktop.
 The pictures above belong to the iPad version of the app.
 Click here to see a page about the iPhone versions.